scverse/scvi-tools/docs/user_guide/models/harreman.md

 Harreman operates in three main steps:

-1. **Spatial graph construction** ({func}`~scvi.external.harreman.tl.compute_knn_graph`): builds a spatial proximity graph from cell coordinates, supporting both k-nearest neighbors and radius-based neighborhoods, with optional Gaussian kernel weighting.
+1.  **Spatial graph construction** ({func}`~scvi.external.harreman.tl.compute_knn_graph`): Builds a spatial proximity graph from cell coordinates, supporting both k-nearest neighbors and radius-based neighborhoods, with optional Gaussian kernel weighting.

-2. **Local autocorrelation** ({func}`~scvi.external.harreman.hs.compute_local_autocorrelation`): identifies spatially variable genes using the local autocorrelation statistic from the Hotspot algorithm (DeTomaso and Yosef, *Cell systems*, 2021), supporting DANB, Bernoulli, and normal count models.
+2.  **Local autocorrelation** ({func}`~scvi.external.harreman.hs.compute_local_autocorrelation`): Identifies spatially variable genes using the local autocorrelation statistic from the Hotspot algorithm (DeTomaso and Yosef, *Cell Systems*, 2021), supporting DANB, Bernoulli, and normal count models.

-3. **Cell communication** ({func}`~scvi.external.harreman.tl.compute_cell_communication`): infers spatially-resolved metabolic exchanges and ligand-receptor interactions between neighboring cells using HarremanDB and CellChatDB.
+3.  **Cell communication** ({func}`~scvi.external.harreman.tl.compute_cell_communication`): Infers spatially-resolved metabolic exchanges and ligand-receptor interactions between neighboring cells using HarremanDB and CellChatDB.

 ## Generative process

 At the coarsest level, Harreman partitions the tissue into modules of different metabolic functions based on enzyme co-expression.
-At the following stage, Harreman formulates hypotheses about which metabolites are exchanged across the tissue or within each spatial zone.
-Moving to a finer resolution, Harreman can also infer which specific cell subsets participate in the exchange of distinct metabolic activities inside each zone.
+In the next stage, Harreman formulates hypotheses about which metabolites are exchanged across the tissue or within each spatial zone.
+Finally, at a finer resolution, Harreman can also infer which specific cell subsets participate in the exchange of distinct metabolic activities within each zone.

-For proteins composed of multiple subunits, Harreman computes either an algebraic or geometric mean of the expression values of the corresponding genes:
+For proteins composed of multiple subunits, Harreman computes either an arithmetic or geometric mean of the expression values of the corresponding genes:

 ```{math}
 :nowrap: true